Olofsson scores 2 in Sabres home-opening 7-2 win over Devils

 New Jersey otherwise was unable to withstand the Sabres’ fast-paced attacking style in a game Buffalo converted its first three power-play opportunities.
 Mackenzie Blackwood stopped 29 of 36 shots, a night after allowing two goals on nine shots in relief of starter Cory Schneider.

-Okposo regained Buffalo’s two-goal edge by tipping in Rasmus Dahlin’s shot from the right point 2:12 after Palmieri cut the lead to 2-1.
+The five-goal margin of victory was the largest in Buffalo’s home-opener and the seven goals scored were the most since a 9-5 win over Boston in 1974.

-Reinhart had his shot from the right circle bank in off the crossbar 2:58 after Zajac scored to cut the lead to 5-2.
+”Definitely growing as a team, but we’ve got a long way to go,” cautioned Okposo. ”It’s Game 2.
+We’ve got 80 left.
+Let’s not plan the parade right now.”

-NOTES: The Sabres celebrated the home-opening of their 50th season with 15 former team captains present.
-They included the team’s first captain, 84-year-old Floyd Smith, who dropped the puck during a ceremonial opening faceoff. … The game featured a matchup of the past three players drafted first overall in Devils rookie Jack Hughes and Nico Hischier (2017) and Sabres second-year defenseman Rasmus Dahlin. … Hischier registered his 100th career assist on Palmieri’s goal. … Devils G Cory Schneider served as the backup in being cleared to play after cramps led him to being unable to finish the game against Winnipeg.
+NOTES: Among the former Sabres captains on hand were Gilbert Perreault and 84-year-old Floyd Smith, the first to wear the C in Buffalo. … The game featured a matchup of the past three players drafted first overall in Devils rookie Jack Hughes and Nico Hischier (2017) and Sabres second-year defenseman Rasmus Dahlin. … Hischier registered his 100th career assist on Palmieri’s goal. … Schneider served as the backup in being cleared to play after cramps led him to being unable to finish the game against Winnipeg.

 UP NEXT